aternosorg/modbot/CONFIGURATION.md

 config file: `googleApiKey`
 environment: `MODBOT_GOOGLE_API_KEY`

-## Google Cloud Monitoring (optional)
+## Google Cloud (optional)
-Credentials for logging messages to the Google cloud.
-If you don't want to use Google cloud logging just ignore this.

-### Enabled
-type: boolean
-config file: `monitoring.enabled`
-environment: `MODBOT_MONITORING_ENABLED`

-### Project ID
-type: string
-config file: `monitoring.projectId`
-environment: `MODBOT_MONITORING_PROJECT_ID`

-### Log Name
-type: string
-config file: `monitoring.logName`
-environment: `MODBOT_MONITORING_LOG_NAME`
+Configuration for Google cloud features

 ### Credentials
 These options break our convention on using `camelCase` because they are passed directly to the Google API.
-If you're using a config file you add additional options to this and they will be passed along.
+If you're using a config file you add additional options to this, and they will be passed along.
+These credentials are used for the following apis if you enabled them in the config:
+- Cloud Vision
+- Cloud Logging

 #### Client Email
 type: string